Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 Excused vs. Unexcused Absences: Navigating the Attendance Spectrum

-When it comes to employee attendance, understanding the distinction between excused and unexcused absences is crucial for both managers and team members.
-How they interact and communicate plays a significant role in attendance management and plant or warehouse productivity.
+When it comes to employee attendance, understanding the distinction between excused and unexcused absences is crucial for both employers and employees.
+These two categories play a significant role in the management of attendance and the overall productivity of a workplace.
 In this blog post, we'll explore the key differences between excused and unexcused employee absences, and offer insights into how companies can manage them effectively.

 Excused Absences: Permission Granted